pubky/mainline/mainline-next/docs/prototype-plan.md

 - local testnets containing one and two nodes;
 - a larger local testnet with slow, silent, invalid, and conflicting nodes;
-- the public DHT for manual observation, without making CI depend on it;
+- optionally, the public DHT for manual, read-only observation, never as an acceptance or CI dependency;
-- slow consumers, full admission queues, packet bursts, and query cancellation.
+- slow consumers, full admission queues, packet bursts, and query cancellation;
+- cancellation and expiry during admission, execution, per-request, and overall deadline phases.

 Instrument reactor load, queue occupancy, packet loss, response latency, timeouts, traversal progress, coverage, and settling decisions.